 8. Use wire leaders

-The very best choice for pike leaders are, without a doubt, wire traces.
-If you are using wire, the risk of a bite off is extremely low, always!
+The very best choice for pike leaders is, without a doubt, wire traces.
+If you are using wire, the risk of a bite-off is extremely low, always!

 I recommend using modern titanium leader material, as it is ultra-strong and very soft and smooth.
 This type of wire can be used both for lures and baitfish.

-In fact, it is so soft that you can literally knot it, which erases the need for loops and crimps all together!
+In fact, it is so soft that you can literally knot it, which erases the need for loops and crimps altogether!
 Personally, I find this very convenient and time-saving!

-For pike, you should use a wire leader of at least 25-30lb test that have a minimum length of 10 inches for spin fishing and 15 inches for live and dead baiting.
+For pike, you should use a wire leader of at least 25-30lb test that has a minimum length of 10 inches for spin fishing and 15 inches for live and dead baiting.

 RELATED ARTICLE: Make sure to also read this in-depth article on the best wire leaders for northern pike

 Many anglers prefer to use fluorocarbon leaders instead.
 Wire is of course the best and safest choice, but the right fluorocarbon leader can do a decent job as well!

 There are however two very important things to remember when using fluoro: